It really only takes a fraction of a second for your life to change irrevocably. And most of the time it’s not because you just won the lottery.

 Who Can File a Wrongful Death Suit

 Who can file a wrongful death suit on behalf of the deceased depends on which state you live in.
 In all 50 states, surviving spouses and children can file.

 In some states, extended family members such as grandparents and siblings are allowed to file.
 It’s also possible in some states for life partners or anyone who can show they were financially dependent on the victim to file a wrongful death suit.

 No matter who files, you must open a probate estate in order to sue on behalf of the deceased.
-And if minor children are involved in the wrongful death suit, the court may request a guardian is appointed.
+And if minor children are involved in the wrongful death suit, the court may request a guardian be appointed.

 In cases where a wrongful death suit is pursued and the victim left a will, the executor of the estate has the sole right to bring about a lawsuit.

-Why You Should File A Wrongful Death Suit As Soon As Possible
+Why You Should File a Wrongful Death Suit as Soon as Possible

 It’s not a wise idea to take your time when it comes to pursuing wrongful death cases.
 Each state has its own statute of limitations and if you let that time period pass by without filing a suit, it will be dismissed.

 While there are rare circumstances where the deadline is extended, it’s not wise to assume this can happen in your case.